Overview

 Endoscopic versus transcranial approaches

 When treatment is needed, surgery may be performed endoscopically through the nose for certain midline skull-base locations, or through a transcranial (open) approach for others.
-Some tumors are best treated with a combination.
+Some tumors are treated with a combination.
 The chosen route depends on the tumor's location and its relationship to nerves and vessels, with the aim of relieving pressure while protecting vital structures.

 Radiation options